alloylovemath/data_science_leanring/statistics/3_regression/7_logit_regression.md

 Mankind is a brave species.
 We are always looking for furture exploration.
 However, we must admit that the road of adventure is not always smooth.

-On January 28, 1986, 7 brave astronaut lost their life when the space shuttle *Challenger* exploded.
+On January 28, 1986, 7 brave astronauts lost their life when the space shuttle *Challenger* exploded.
 We had to investigate the disaster for preventing future dangerous.
 In the end, the reason had been found -- O-ring seal failure in right SRB due to cold weather and wind shears.[(source:Wikipedia)](https://en.wikipedia.org/wiki/Space_Shuttle_Challenger_disaster)